-It is observed that when the downstream sub-tasks involve larger-scale systems, such as \( (K=8, N_{\rm T}=15) \) and \( (K=8, N_{\rm T}=17) \), both BERT and UBERT achieve performance above 93\% on the SR and MR tasks.
-However, for the EE task, the performance of both models decreases.
-Specifically, BERT's performance on the EE task is 90.83\% and 81.48\% for \( (K=8, N_{\rm T}=15) \) and \( (K=8, N_{\rm T}=17) \), respectively, while UBERT's performance is 86.62\% and 88.56\%, respectively.
-This may be due to the EE task requiring more fine-tuning samples compared to the SR and MR tasks.
+It is observed that when the downstream sub-tasks involve larger-scale systems, such as \( (K=8, N_{\rm T}=15) \) and \( (K=8, N_{\rm T}=17) \), both BERT and UBERT achieve a performance above $93\%$ on the SR and MR tasks.
+However, their performance degrades on the EE task.
+Specifically, BERT achieves a performance of $90.83\%$ and $81.48\%$ on the EE task for \( (K=8, N_{\rm T}=15) \) and \( (K=8, N_{\rm T}=17) \), respectively, while UBERT achieves $86.62\%$ and $88.56\%$, respectively.
+This performance gap may be attributed to the fact that the EE task demands more fine-tuning samples than the SR and MR tasks.

-When the scale of the downstream task is smaller than that of the pre-trained model, the fine-tuned model tends to exhibit better performance.
-Specifically, both BERT and UBERT achieve over 96\% performance on configurations of \( (K=6, N_{\rm T}=11) \) and \( (K=6, N_{\rm T}=13) \).
+When the scale of the downstream task is smaller than that of the pre-trained model, the fine-tuned model tends to deliver superior performance.
+Specifically, both BERT and UBERT achieve a performance over $96\%$ on the configurations of \( (K=6, N_{\rm T}=11) \) and \( (K=6, N_{\rm T}=13) \).
 This is because the pre-trained models have already captured key features from relatively large-scale systems.
-As a result, when the downstream task is of equal or smaller scale compared to the pre-training setup, the models can reach high performance with fewer fine-tuning samples.
+Consequently, when the downstream task is equal to or smaller than that of the pre-training setup, the models can achieve high performance with only a limited number of fine-tuning samples.